Skip to main content

 That will give you enough time to explore the islands.

-Check out the red-painted fishing villages on some of the 6,500 islands in the UNESCO World Heritage archipelago Vega, and sample some delicious fresh seafood (or an ice cream on the pier).
+Visit the traditional red-painted fishing villages on some of the 6,500 islands in the UNESCO World Heritage archipelago Vega, and sample delicious fresh seafood (and have an ice cream on the pier).

 Vega is perfect for active adventures.
 Hike the popular Vega stairs or venture up the Ravnfloget via ferrata!